marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    night.

-   Identifiers for network, network devices and components are already defined in standard YANG modules, such as the Network Inventory YANG module
+   Identifiers for network, network devices and components are already defined in standard YANG modules Network Topology YANG module {{?RFC8345}} and Hardware YANG module {{?RFC8348}}.
+Note that Network Topology YANG module {{?RFC8345}} identifiers are reused in the Network Inventory YANG module  {{?I-D.ietf-ivy-network-inventory-yang}} and are also the basis for the Digital Map Modeling efforts in the NMOP Working Group.
-   {{?I-D.ietf-ivy-network-inventory-yang}}, the Hardware YANG module {{?RFC8348}}
-   , Network Topology YANG module {{?RFC8345}}.
-Energy Efficiency Management needs a means to link energy-related information to such identifiers.

    Instrumentation for measuring the received and provided energy of a device is typically more expensive than instrumentation for